starryknight/GA-SEI-curriculum/lessonPrinciples.md

 Lesson content should:

-1. expound on (but not outlined by) the lesson objectives, no more, no less.
+1. expound on the lesson objectives, no more, no less.
 1. have zero external dependencies.
 1. contain multiple, small, quick, CFUs